seb09/covid19-ger-rki/README.md

     ## 17 Deutschland             83019213

 I’ll try to update the data daily and produce a plot from time to time.
-My plots will be in German.
+Most plots will probably be in German.
 You’re welcome to use them.

 -----